 Settlement negotiations are not technically a part of the discovery phase, but will be ongoing before the case goes to court.
 The information gained in the discovery process is useful in court, but also in the settlement process as you argue your case for a certain amount of compensation.

-For further information and guidance on the discovery process and the information you need to gather to be successful with your claim, consult a trusted New York auto accident lawyer with the Law Office of Evan W. Kohn.
+For further information and guidance on the discovery process and the information you need to gather to be successful with your claim, consult a trusted car accident lawyer Bronx with the Law Office of Evan W. Kohn.